 Does my child need knee or elbow pads for biking?

-Whether your child is a timid, reluctant rider or an aggressive daredevil on two wheels, protective biking gear for kids can be a lifesaver for confidence or body parts!
+Whether your child is a timid, reluctant rider or an aggressive daredevil on two wheels, knee pads and elbow pads for kids can be a lifesaver for confidence or body parts!
 Knee and elbow pads can give your timid child the confidence to keep trying, and can keep your aggressive child out of the ER!
 And what about all those average, neighborhood riders – do they need knee pads?
 We’ve seen time and again that knee and elbow pads give kids a sense of protection that allows them to explore and be adventurous beyond their normal inclinations.

 So who are knee and elbow pads best for?
 Truth is, they can help just about any kid!
 Check out our short list of the best knee and elbow pads for kids – the next best biking accessory (after a helmet of course).

 What about kids on balance bikes?
 Pads are great, but consider getting gloves as well, as kids often fall hands first.
 Zippyrooz are our favorite for toddlers and preschoolers.

 Best Knee & Elbow Pads